microsoft/WinObjC/README.md

 - **Visual Studio 2017** with Windows developer tools.
 Visual Studio 2017 Community is available for free [here](https://dev.windows.com/downloads).

    Ensure the following individual components are selected during installation.
-Selecting the Universal Windows Platform development workflow should give most of the below
+Selecting the Universal Windows Platform development workflow should give most of the below:

    **NOTE:** Please also install the **Mobile development with .NET** workflow option (Xamarin Tools) due to a bug in Nugetizer (See [Issue 5026](https://github.com/NuGet/Home/issues/5026))